Tindouf Basin

-The Tindouf Basin is a major sedimentary basin in West Africa, to the south of the little Atlas region, Morocco.
+The Tindouf Basin is a major sedimentary basin in West Africa, to the south of the Anti-Atlas region in Morocco.
 It stretches from west to east about 700 km and covers about 100000 km2, mostly in Algeria but with a western extension into Morocco and Western Sahara.

 Description

-In the Ordovician period (490 Ma to 445 Ma) the area was an embayment sloping down from the West African craton into the Tethys Ocean.
+In the Ordovician period (490 Ma to 445 Ma) the area was an embayment sloping down from the West African Craton into the Tethys Ocean.
 It became a closed basin in the Late Carboniferous (320 Ma to 300 Ma).
 The basin has a steep northern edge against the Anti Atlas and more gently sloping southern edge.
-The basin is filled with up to 8 km of sediment from the Cambrian and Carboniferous ageas.
+The basin is filled with up to 8 km of sediment from the Cambrian and Carboniferous ages.

 These marine formations are overlain by a continental Cretaceous and Pliocene Hamada cover.

 Petroleum geology

-The basin may have potential for oil and/or gas production, but has been largely unexplored (about 15 billions of barrel and 3000 km3 of gas) most of these reserves in algeria.
+The basin may have potential for oil and/or gas production, but has been largely unexplored (about 15 billion barrels and 3,000 km3 of gas).
+Most of these reserves are in Algeria.